Club Racing Experience

 What do I need for a car?

-Vehicles are intended to be production-based automobiles with a performance level equal to or less than that of cars in the Road Racing classes Improved Touring R, Grand Touring 3, Touring 3, E Production, B Spec, and Spec Racer Fords.
+Vehicles are intended to be production-based automobiles with a performance level equal to or less than that of cars in the Road Racing class Touring 2.
+Spec Racer Fords and small GT cars are also welcome.
 Race cars must satisfy the SCCA sports car racing safety standards, although they do not need to be legal for any particular class.
-The cars do not need a SCCA logbook, but are required to pass inspection to verify they meet minimum safety requirements.
-Most track day cars with a six-point competition roll cage can be used when equipped with appropriate in-car safety gear.
+The cars are required to pass SCCA inspection and will have a SCCA vehicle logbook issued to verify they meet minimum safety requirements.
+Most track day cars with a six- point competition roll cage can be used when equipped with appropriate in-car safety gear.

 What do I need for personal safety gear?